1:3 Other Ways to Make the Sausage

 The actual encryption mechanism is mostly trivial as any successful evidence of an algorithm like SHA-2-256 being broken would force a split in the network to a newer encryption technique.

-The goal of many in the blockchain community is to find a more energy efficient or useful task to perform with all of the computing power available.
+The goal of many in the distributed ledger community is to find a more energy efficient or useful task to perform with all of the computing power available.

-The only "useful" work performed by Bitcoin miners is to slowly weaken the security of SHA-2-256 by continually guessing random numbers until eventually the security no longer works.
+The only "useful" work performed by Bitcoin miners is to slowly weaken the security of SHA-2-256 by continually guessing random numbers until eventually (decades hopefully) the security no longer works.

 One twist on finding random numbers is to try and find enormous prime numbers instead.
 While this approach helps accomplish something scientifically useful, it still uses large amounts of electricity to process transactions.

-A concept called "proof-of-capacity" or "proof-of-space" requires large amount of hard drive space as "sacrifice" which can be used to create a decentralized storage network that provides useful storage capacity.
+A concept called "proof-of-capacity" or "proof-of-space" mentioned briefly at the top of the chapter requires large amount of hard drive space as "sacrifice" which can be used to create a decentralized storage network that provides useful storage capacity.

 The holy grail of useful sacrifice is a system where general computation can be performed by miners in a manner that rivals the efficiency of centralized computation.